mkrainbow/rtio/docs/http_hubconfiger.md

 > English | [简体中文](./cn/http_hubconfiger.md)
 > The author's native language is Chinese.
 This document is translated using AI.

-## Interface
+## Configuration Service Interface

+Dynamically update the RTIO configuration (currently limited to updating the device service address).
 Uses HTTP communication with the POST method.

 ### URL